apmckinlay/insidesuneido/index.md

 Since the Go mutex is **not** reentrant, to avoid deadlock a method that locks must **not** call another method that locks.
 The coding convention is that public (capitalized) methods lock, and private (uncapitalized) methods do not.
 However, this is not followed 100%.
 Locking public methods must not call other locking public methods.
 This means there is often a public method that locks, and a private method that does the work.

 Synchronized is a global reentrant mutex.
 Only one thread can be inside Synchronized at a time.
-Different Synchonized blocks are not independant.
+Different Synchronized blocks are not independent.

 # Database